formlio/forml/docs/workflow/operator.rst

 reusable commodity-like modules (see the ensembler).

-Built upon the :ref:`pipeline mode duality principle <workflow-mode>`, operators always deliver the related task graphs for both of the *train* and *predict* modes together.
+Built upon the :ref:`pipeline mode duality principle <workflow-mode>`, operators always deliver the related task graphs for both the *train* and *apply* modes together.
 That's how ForML enforces the train-predict integrity at every step of the workflow.

 The operator layer also happens to be the ideal stage for carrying out unit testing.
 For this